msrikant15/shopping-list/README.md

         })
     }
  ```
- You should now be able to pick and image, recognize objects wihin and add those into your shopping list !!
+ You should now be able to pick an image, recognize objects within and add those into your shopping list !!